joejep/FOCNeRF/README.md

 # Fast Object Compositional Neural Radiance Fields (FOC-NeRF)
 This repository contains:
-* A pytorch implementation of Object-Level reconstruction with scene editting capability using a modified form of NeRF neural network inspired by Instant Neural Graphics Primitives[instant-ngp](https://github.com/NVlabs/instant-ngp).
+* A pytorch implementation of Object-Level reconstruction with scene editting capability using a modified form of NeRF neural network inspired by Instant Neural Graphics Primitives [instant-ngp](https://github.com/NVlabs/instant-ngp).